hoffmangroup/BEHST-2022/README.md

 `sudo Rscript -e 'install.packages(c("RCurl", "gProfileR"), repos="https://cran.rstudio.com")' `

 #### Instructions for Mac OS 10 ####
-Here are instructions to install all the programs and libraries needed by BEST on a Mac OS macOS 10.12.2 Sierra.
+Here are instructions to install all the programs and libraries needed by BEST on a Mac OS macOS 10.12.2 Sierra, from a shell terminal.

 First of all, update: